macmanes-lab/protocols/TagSeq.md

 &nbsp;
 &nbsp;

-#### 6) Pool barcoded RNA: RLT buffer + Zymo column
+#### 6) Pool barcoded RNA: RLT buffer + Zymo column: 1 hour

   - NOTE: At this point, multiple samples with distinct RNAtag adaptors will be pooled on the same spin column.
 Do not exceed 5ug RNA per pool, the maximum binding capacity of columns.
-Attempt to normalize the amounts (using your QC in step 4, or even 1) based on the amount of non-ribosomal RNA in each pool, or your other needs.
+Attempt to normalize the amounts (using your QC in step 4B) based on the amount of non-ribosomal RNA in each pool, or your other needs.

-  - **LAUREN/ANDREW:** Write up protocol based on your tests!
+  -
+***Matt, we do not understand what you are trying to say here regarding normalization and other needs.

+-Add 60 uL of RLT buffer to each sample.
+(You will now have 80 uL total becuase you had 20 uL of product to start with).
+-Add 2 volumes (160 uL) of RNA Binding Buffer to each sample.
+(You have a total of 240 uL).
+-Add an equal volume (240 uL) of 100% Ethanol.
+(You have a total of 480 uL).
+-Pool your samples into one tube and mix.
+***If you prefer, you may pool all 8 of your samples into one 14 mL tube (160 uL total pooled sample), and add RLT buffer (480 uL), RNA Binding Buffer (1.28 mL), and 100% ETOH (1.28 mL) in proportional volumes to the pooled samples (for a total final volume of 3.2 mL).
+-
+-

 **PAUSE POINT**